What is antimicrobial PVC and why does it matter?

 PVC roofing is a popular choice for flat or low-slope roofs due to its durability and resistance to weathering.
 However, like any roofing material, PVC can experience some problems.
 Here are a few examples:

-Ponding water: This occurs when water pools on the surface of the roof and does not drain properly.
+Ponding water: This occurs when water pools on the roof's surface and does not drain properly.
 This can lead to leaks and damage to the roofing membrane over time.

-UV damage: Over time roofing materials can become brittle and crack over time due to exposure to ultraviolet (UV) rays from the sun.
+- UV damage: Over time, roofing materials can become brittle and crack due to exposure to ultraviolet (UV) rays from the sun.
 This can weaken the roofing membrane and lead to leaks.

-Shrinkage: With a tendency to shrink over time due to moisture and various climatic conditions.
+- Shrinkage: Varying climatic conditions cause the material to shrink.
 This can lead to gaps in the seams and an increased risk of leaks.

-Thermal expansion: PVC roofing can expand and contract with changes in temperature, causing the roofing membrane to warp or pull away from the edges of the roof.
+- Thermal expansion: PVC roofing can expand and contract with temperature changes, causing the roofing membrane to warp or pull away from the roof's edges.

-Poor installation: Improper installation can lead to a range of problems, including leaks, ponding water, and premature aging of the roofing membrane.
+- Poor installation: Improper installation can lead to many problems, including leaks, ponding water, and premature ageing of the roofing membrane.

-Mechanical damage: For example, foot traffic, falling debris, or other mechanical stresses.
-This can lead to punctures and tears on the surface of the roofing surface.
+- Mechanical damage: For example, foot traffic, falling debris, or other mechanical stresses.
+This can lead to punctures and tears on the roofing surface.

-Microbial growth: Fungi and mold can develop on the surface when there is moisture present, and the temperature is favorable for their growth.
+- Microbial growth: Fungi and mold can develop on the surface when moisture is present and the temperature is favorable for their growth.
 Such growth can result in discoloration, staining, and even structural damage over time.

 How do antimicrobial treatments prevent common PVC roofing problems?